-I usually like watching Mark Walhberg for his dry sarcastic way of delivering lines.
-He does get to do some of that in Infinite, but most of the time the script and Fuqua have squashed that with the nihilistic tone of the film.
-Leaving Walhberg bland and boring.
+I usually like watching Mark Walhberg for his dry sarcastic delivery of lines.
+He does get to do some of that in Infinite, but most of the time Walhberg is robbed of having any fun by the nihilistic tone of the script and Fuqua’s direction – making Walhberg bland and boring.

 There’s also Jason Mantzoukas playing a version of Derek Hofstetler (his character from The Good Place) which was distracting.

-Infinite is infinitely frustrating as a movie.
-The high concept that it brings could have been executed in a much better way to achieve a much more entertaining film.
+Infinite is an infinitely frustrating movie.
+The high concept that it brought could have been executed in a much better way to achieve a much more entertaining film.
 Unfortunately, the film is a bland, paint-by-the-numbers action film that ultimately fails the high concept premise that underlies the movie’s plot.